dylandbl/faCAPTCHA/README.md

 # faCAPTCHA
-A functional, configurable CAPTCHA with features available to create an anti-UX design. faCAPTCHA is a joke component inspired by YouTuber and streamer [Kitboga](https://www.youtube.com/c/KitbogaShow), a scambaiter who uses fake websites to frustrate and waste the time of scammers.
-The component is fully-functional and can operate as a proper CAPTCHA with proper configuration.
+A functional, configurable CAPTCHA with features available to create an anti-UX design. faCAPTCHA is a joke component inspired by YouTuber and streamer [Kitboga](https://www.youtube.com/c/KitbogaShow), who uses fake websites to frustrate and waste the time of scammers.
+The component is fully-functional and can operate as a complete CAPTCHA with proper configuration.
 Just be sure to change the `helpText`.

 # Getting Started with Create React App